mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/runtime-architecture.md

 To achieve this, runtime instances have state for the duration of a user request.
 At the end of a request, all the committed state will be saved to the database.
 All the uncommitted state will be returned to the client, along with all other data that the client needs.

-For more information, see [Clustered Mendix Runtime](https://docs.mendix.com/refguide/clustered-mendix-runtime) in the Mendix Reference Guide.
+For more information, see [Clustered Mendix Runtime](https://docs.mendix.com/refguide/clustered-mendix-runtime) in the *Mendix Studio Pro 8 Guide*.

 ## 2 What Are the Components of the Mendix Runtime?